Readit News logoReadit News

 Soupy commented on Ask HN: Those making $500/month on side projects in 2024 – Show and tell · Posted by u/cvbox

-seanconaty · 9 months ago
+seanconaty · a year ago

 I love this site.
 I love browsing David Rumsey's map collection and I know that they have a georeferenceing feature, but I haven't used it.

-Soupy · 9 months ago
+Soupy · a year ago

 I also love David Rumsey's collection!
 Check out the rumsey map center at Stanford if you ever find yourself in the area, it's ridiculously cool